 Your doctor will review your medical history to determine what’s causing you to have abnormal breathing sounds.
 This includes any current or past medical conditions and any medications you’re taking.
 Tell your doctor when you noticed the abnormal sound and what you were doing before you heard it.
 Be sure to mention any other symptoms you may be experiencing.

-- chest X-ray
+- a chest X-ray

 - blood tests

-- pulmonary function test
+- a pulmonary function test

-- sputum culture
+- a sputum culture

 - how quickly you inhale and exhale

 - how much air you exhale